- Beneficial Bacteria For Cleaning Ponds and Lakes

 Use one of our beneficial pond cleaning bacteria treatment additives to your pond to clean it from sludge and muck while improving oxygen levels.
 Our pond cleaning bacteria cleans ponds naturally and effectively without using harmful chemicals.

-Other bacteria products work in the same fashion - eating wastes in the pond so you don't have to spend countless hours cleaning it.
-Different bacteria strains are naturally found in nature and it's how large ponds, lakes, rivers, streams and oceans keep themselves clean and is part of their natural eco-system.
+Other bacteria products work in the same fashion but not as effectively by eating wastes in the pond.
+Different bacteria strains are naturally found in nature and it's one way how large ponds, lakes, rivers, streams and oceans keep themselves clean and is part of their natural eco-system.

 View the video below to see how PlanktoniX works.

 Start early in the season so you can really tackle your pond cleaning project with ease.
 If you have any questions at all, please contact us.
-Some products, like PlanktoniX pond cleaning bacteria, can be used several times the recommended dose for tough projects with a lot of build up and for many other uses and can save you a lot of money from having your pond dredged and other extraordinary and costly measures.
+Some products, like PlanktoniX pond cleaning bacteria, can be used several times the recommended dose for tough projects with a lot of build up.
+If you are considering having your pond dredged, please contact us as using PlanktoniX could save you thousands of dollars besides the awful mess and smell caused from dredging.

 We also have more info on how to clean your pond.